Checkmk/ansible-collection-checkmk.general/README.md

 # tribe29 Checkmk Collection

+Checkmk already provides the needed APIs to automate the configuration of your monitoring.
+With this project we want to create and share roles and modules for Ansible to simplify your first steps with automating Checkmk through Ansible.

 ## This is a work in progress!
 ## Do not use until you know what you are doing!